-- 1 The general principles of taxation, particularly the circle of taxpayers, and the object of the tax and its calculation, shall be established by statute - 2 To the extent that the nature of the tax allows it, the principles of universality and equality of tax treatment and of taxation according to economic capacity shall be followed - 3 Inter-cantonal double taxation is prohibited.
-The Confederation shall take the necessary measures
+- 1 The main structural features of any tax, in particular those liable to pay tax, the object of the tax and its assessment, are regulated by law. - 2 Provided the nature of the tax permits it, the principles of universality and uniformity of taxation as well as the principle of taxation according to ability to pay are applied. - 3 Intercantonal double taxation is prohibited.
+The Confederation shall take the measures required.

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2020
+Madeleine Simonek, University of Zurich, Fall Semester 2021